-It is the mutual desire of the parties hereto that grievances shall be presented by the grievor and dealt with by the Employer in a fair and equitable manner, and in a manner which contributes to an expeditious resolution of the matter in dispute on its own merits, rather than on the technicalities of presentation.
+It is the mutual desire of the parties hereto that grievances shall be presented by the griever and dealt with by the Employer in a fair and equitable manner, and in a manner which contributes to an expeditious resolution of the matter in dispute on its own merits, rather than on the technicalities of presentation.
 It is further in the interest of both parties that grievances be stated clearly and straightforwardly.

-Therefore, the employee shall submit a written grievance signed by him/her to the Operations Director or his/her designated representative.
-The nature of the grievance, the remedies sought and the section (s) of the Agreement alleged to have been violated shall be set out in the grievance form.
-The Operations Director or his/her designated representative will meet with the grievor and the union at a mutually agreeable time to review the issues raised therein.
+Therefore, the employee shall submit a written grievance with their signature to the Operations Director or their designated representative.
+The nature of the grievance, the remedies sought and the section(s) of the Agreement alleged to have been violated shall be set out in the grievance form.
+The Operations Director or their designated representative will meet with the griever and the union at a mutually agreeable time to review the issues raised therein.
 This meeting may be waived by mutual consent of the Union and the Employer.
-The Operations Director or his/her designated representative will then deliver his/her written decision to the grievor with a copy to the Union within ten (10) working days after the meeting if held or if not, ten (10) working days after receiving the written grievance.
+The Operations Director or their designated representative will then deliver their written decision to the griever with a copy to the Union within ten (10) working days after the meeting if held or if not, ten (10) working days after receiving the written grievance.